 Q: I know that Elmhurst celebrated its Centennial (100 years) in 1936.
 However, I have a booklet, The Elmhurst Story, which is a 50th anniversary commemorative dated 1960.
 Can you explain?

 A: In 1936 Elmhurst had a 10-day celebration in honor of the 100th anniversary of the first settlers coming to the area.
 In 1960- 1961 Elmhurst celebrated the 50th anniversary of its incorporation as a City form of government.
 The festivities included an open house in all of the Elmhurst churches, bus tours of 24 historical locations, a tea honoring “old timers” at Elmhurst Public Library, a parade and a fair at York Community High School.

 Q: My mother had a series of Elmhurst historical plates.
 Can you tell me more about them?

-York State Bank, 536 S. York Street, released a series of six plates from 1982 – 1987 which featured various historical scenes of Elmhurst.
+A: York State Bank, 536 S York Street, released a series of six plates from 1982 - 1987 which featured various historical scenes of Elmhurst.
 A limited run of 1,000 plates were produced each year with images designed by Elmhurst artist Paul Jirousek.
 Subjects included Hill Cottage Tavern (shown here), Elmhurst Public Library in Wilder Mansion, Glos Mansion, Old Main at Elmhurst College, Elmhurst Memorial Hospital and York State Bank in its original location.